VRJams/vrjams.github.io/docs/getting_started.md

 You can then setup these to support LOVR in detail using the [official guide](https://gist.github.com/ussaohelcim/9eca6eaa903eefff07b4f3e2019de915), this gives you access to documentation about the functions and methods directly in the IDE.

-You might also want to setup quick Tasks to run the Project, be it via ADB for mobile platofrms or local shell.
+You might also want to setup quick Tasks to run the Project, be it via ADB for mobile platforms or local shell.
 You can find my setup at my [Repo](https://github.com/Udinanon/LOVR_Experiments/blob/main/.vscode/tasks.json), for Quest devices